The

 Maintenance of Existing Systems

-turned to Windows, Web, and the latest announcements from Microsoft, Apple,
+Web, Mobile Apps, and the latest announcements from Microsoft, Apple, Google,

-Google, and others.
-Yet much of the world’s commerce continues to be managed
+and others.
+Yet much of the world’s commerce continues to be managed with

 Mainframe